WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.9.3 ###
-* Fix: Can't import sermons again after deleting them
+* Fix: Sermons can be imported again after deleting
+* Fix: Fatal error on PHP 7.2
-* Fix: Imported sermons not ordered
+* Fix: Imported sermons not being ordered by date
-* Fix: Remove paragraph nesting on archive pages
+* Fix: Remove unnecessary paragraph nesting on archive pages

 ### 2.9.2 ###
 * Fix: 404 page on some hosts after update